martbetz/martbetz.github.io/_posts/2022-10-27-exploring-jpegxl.md

 For my typical use case (blue), the difference in file size was 1.42 MB—&nbsp; _that's a reduction of over 60%!_ Likewise, when compared to PNG (red), the difference in file size was 1.68 MB&nbsp;— _an equally  impressive reduction of 43%!_

-It's also worth noting the comparison between the JPG and the _lossless_ JXL, the later being 0.16MB smaller than the former&nbsp;— _in other words, the lossless JPEG XL is almost 7% lighter than the lossy JPEG!_
+It's also worth noting the comparison between the JPG and the _lossless_ JXL, the later being 0.16MB smaller than the former&nbsp;— _in other words, the LOSSLESS JPEG XL is almost 7% lighter than the LOSSY JPEG!_

 As far as image quality goes, I could see no discernible difference right accross the board (no surprises here, though, given that the highest quality settings were used for both the JPEG and the lossy JPEG XL).